rtrlib/handbook/source/tools.rst

 overview of the RPKI validation state of all currently advertised IP prefixes observed by a certain BGP source (see :numref:`fig-read`).
-Further, the frontend provides detailed statistics and also allows the user to search for results on distinct prefixes.
+Further, the frontend provides detailed statistics and also allows the user to search for validation results of distinct prefixes or all prefixes originated by a certain AS.

 .. _fig-read:
 .. figure:: ../images/rpki_read.png